 This advanced literature circle role is a perfect addition to 5th grade book clubs.

 While reading, the Sketch Artist sketches a drawing related to a particular scene, chapter, character, or symbol that represents a common theme.
 He or she may add a few labels and captions if desired.

 The fun part is having group members guess what part of the text the Sketch Artist chose to draw.

 Afterwards, the Sketch Artist confirms the group’s predictions by explaining his sketches.

 14. Summarizer (Fiction)

 A classic 5th grade literature circle role, the Summarizer writes a summary that includes the most important information from the beginning, middle, and end of the story.

 15. Summarizer (Non-fiction)

-With non-fiction texts, the Summarizer takes main ideas from each part of the chapter, section, or book and writes a summary using those statements.
+With non-fiction texts, the fifth grade Summarizer literature circle role takes the main ideas from each part of the chapter, section, or book and writes a summary using those statements.